praetorian-inc/snowcat/README.md

 There are two main modes of operation for Mesh Hunter.
 With no positional argument, Mesh Hunter will assume it is running inside of a cluster enabled with Istio, and begin to enumerate the required data.
-Optionally, you can point mithril at a directory containing Kubernets YAML files.
+Optionally, you can point mesh-hunter at a directory containing Kubernets YAML files.

 ### Run Mesh Hunter against static configuration information